 Naturally, Alyssa had questions and comments.

 On went her camera.
 On went her mic.
-And she launched — excitedly, passionately — into her vision of the future: all of them, one day, living as neighbors in sprawling houses right on the edge of Lake Tahoe, just as soon as their fund went "parabolic."
+And she launched — excitedly, passionately — into her vision of the future: all of them, one day, living as neighbors in waterfront A-frames right on the edge of Lake Tahoe, just as soon as their fund went "parabolic."

 Cue Theo's well, hello there.
-He made a mental note: cute girl who’s into crypto and lake living, is super upbeat and bubbly, could be future wife.
+He made a mental note: cute girl who’s into crypto and lake life, could be future wife.

 And that was the gist of it.
 Their kinda-sorta “meet cute” minus the “meet” part.
 Theo’s camera or mic never went on.
 Alyssa had landed on Theo’s radar (with a loud thud), but for Alyssa, Theo simply did not exist yet.
-Not for some time after.
+And not for some time after.

-Fast forward a couple of months — don't worry, you didn’t miss anything.
-Er well, just a world pandemic — no big deal.
-But literally a whole lotta sitting around doing a whole lotta nothing.
+Fast forward a couple of months — don't worry, you didn’t miss anything, literally.
+It was that whole "great pandemic" era, so yeah — a whole lot of sitting around doing a whole lot of nothing.

 One afternoon, she and that Phoenix friend were hanging out poolside, sipping watermelon margaritas, and catching one another up on the latest season of their lives, when the friend slipped inside to take a FaceTime call with a business associate.
 Their voices drifted faintly from the house while Alyssa swung on a hammock, soaking up the sweet desert heat and contemplating a second marg.